tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 permalink: /pubapis_swagger_intro/
 categories:
 - api-doc
 keywords:
 course: "Documenting REST APIs"
 weight: 5.4
 type: notes_docapis
 ---
 {% include notes.html %}

-(*This article was originally published in [ISTC Communicator](http://www.istc.org.uk/publications-and-resources/communicator/), [Autumn 2016](http://www.istc.org.uk/wp-content/uploads/2016/05/Comm1609Web_TOC.pdf).*)

 I recently gave a presentation that covers the same concepts in this article.
-See the following:
+See the following: {% if site.target == "pdf" %}https://www.youtube.com/watch?v=wC5hxY0RItQ{% endif %}

+{% unless site.target == "pdf" %}
 <iframe width="640" height="360" src="https://www.youtube.com/embed/wC5hxY0RItQ" frameborder="0" allowfullscreen></iframe>
+{% endunless %}

 ## Introduction

 On a recent project, after I created documentation for a new API (Application Programming Interface), the project manager wanted to demo the new functionality to some field engineers.

 To prepare for the demo, the project manager summarised, in a PowerPoint presentation, the new endpoints that had been added.
 The request and responses from each endpoint, along with their parameters, were included as attractively as possible in a number of PowerPoint slides.

 During the demo, the project manager talked through each of the slides, explaining the new endpoints, the parameters the users can configure, and the responses from the server.
 How did the field engineers react to the new demo?

 The field engineers wanted to try out the requests and see the responses for themselves.
 They wanted to “push the buttons," so to speak, and see how the API responded.
-I’m not sure if they were skeptical of the API’s advertised behavior, or if they had questions the slides failed to answer.
+I'm not sure if they were skeptical of the API's advertised behavior, or if they had questions the slides failed to answer.
 But they insisted on making actual calls themselves and seeing the responses, despite what the project manager had noted on each slide.

-The field engineers’ insistence on trying out every endpoint made me rethink my API documentation.
-All the engineers I’ve ever known have had similar inclinations to explore and experiment on their own.
+The field engineers' insistence on trying out every endpoint made me rethink my API documentation.
+All the engineers I've ever known have had similar inclinations to explore and experiment on their own.

-I have a mechanical engineering friend who once nearly entirely dismantled his car’s engine to change a head gasket: he simply loved to take things apart and put them back together.
-It’s the engineering mind.
+I have a mechanical engineering friend who once nearly entirely dismantled his car's engine to change a head gasket: he simply loved to take things apart and put them back together.
+It's the engineering mind.
 When you force engineers to passively watch a PowerPoint presentation, they quickly lose interest.

 After the meeting, I wanted to make my documentation more interactive, with options for users to try out the calls themselves.
 I had heard of [Swagger](https://github.com/OAI/OpenAPI-Specification) (which is now called the OpenAPI specification but still commonly referred to as Swagger).
 I knew that Swagger was a way to make my API documentation interactive.
 Looking at the [Swagger demo](http://petstore.swagger.io), I knew I had to figure it out.

 ## About Swagger

 Swagger is a specification for describing REST APIs.
 This means Swagger provides a set of objects, with a specific schema about their naming, order, and contents, that you use to describe each part of your API.

 You can think of the Swagger specification like DITA but for APIs.
 With DITA, you have a number of elements that you use to describe your help content (for example, `task`, `step`, `cmd`).
 The elements have a specific order they have to appear in.
 The `cmd` element must appear inside a `step`, which must appear inside a `task`, and so on.
 The elements have to be used correctly according to the XML schema in order to be valid.

 Many tools can parse valid DITA XML and transform the content into different outputs.
-The Swagger specification works similarly, only the specification is entirely different, since you’re describing an API instead of a help topic.
+The Swagger specification works similarly, only the specification is entirely different, since you're describing an API instead of a help topic.

 The official description of the Swagger specification is available in a [Github repository](https://github.com/OAI/OpenAPISpecification).
 Some of these elements are `path`, `parameters`, `responses`, and `security`.
 Each of these elements is actually an “object” (instead of an XML element) that holds a number of fields and arrays.